tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 The desktop design has the article navigation on the left, and the article is focused in the center.

-You can see in the screenshot how the "More Recursion" section is selected in the navigation since the article is scrolled to that position.
+You can see in the screenshot how the `More Recursion` section is selected in the navigation since the article is scrolled to that position.

 ![New Article Navigation](images/new-article-navigation.png)